Assistant Professor, Microbiology (3602)

 profile of the Department and University; and provide service to the

 Department, the University, their profession, and the Pocatello community.

-- A completed doctorate degree in a life science field relevant to microbial pathogenesis (by August 2020).
+- A completed doctorate degree in a life science field relevant to microbiology.

-- Publication record indicative of the potential to establish and maintain a productive research program in microbial pathogenesis.
+- Publication record indicative of the potential to establish and maintain a productive research program in microbiology.

-- College-level teaching experience in the biological sciences, in the classroom or laboratory settings.
+- College-level teaching experience in microbiology or relevant fields, in the classroom or laboratory settings.